 - Methamphetamine precursors

-Burglary in the first degree is considered a Class B Felony.
-Punishable by a minimum of (5) five to a maximum of (15) fifteen years in prison.
+First-degree burglary is considered a Class B felony punishable by a minimum of five to a maximum of 15 years in prison.

-Robbery in the first degree is considered a Class A Felony.
-Punishable by a minimum of (10) ten to a maximum of (30) thirty years in prison, life imprisonment.
+First-degree robbery is considered a Class A felony punishable by up to 30 years in prison, or life imprisonment.
 This is classified as a “dangerous felony,” so at least 85% of the prison sentence must be served to be eligible for parole.

-Robbery in the second degree is considered a Class B Felony.
-Punishable by a minimum of (5) five years to a maximum of (15) thirty years in prison.
+Robbery in the second degree is considered a Class B felony punishable by a minimum of five years to a maximum of 15 years in prison.

 Do You Need A Criminal Defense Attorney?

 You deserve a proper defense.
-If you’ve been convicted or fear a conviction may be coming, start planning your defense with an experienced criminal defense attorney immediately.
+If you’ve been convicted or fear a conviction may come, start planning your defense with an experienced criminal defense lawyer immediately.